-Performance may be measured relative to the performance of all the funds forming the official peer group of which the Fund is part.
-'Peer group' is defined as being the Investment Association sector to which the Fund has been allocated (currently being the UK All Companies sector) or which it may be allocated in future, as determined by that body.
+The investment objective of the Fund is to achieve long term capital growth, which is superior to the median performance of all of the funds forming the official peer group of which the Fund is a part.
+'Peer group' is defined as being the Investment Association sector to which the Fund has been allocated (currently being the UK Smaller Companies sector) or to which it may be allocated in future, as determined by that body.
+Long term means over rolling five year periods.